morethantesting/morethantesting.github.io/blog/_posts/2018-09-01-joining-a-startup-as-qa-lead.markdown

 However, the first week wasn't only about that.
 The equally important thing, especially in the context of leadership role, was building relationships with the team.

-To learn what I did, read about [the first week as QA Lead in a startup]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/) where I provide 5 detailed steps that can help you get started.
+To learn what I did, read about [the first week as a QA Lead in a startup]({{ site.baseurl }}/blog/first-week-as-qa-lead-in-a-startup/) where I provide 5 detailed steps that can help you get started.

 ## **Focusing on execution in the first month**